Rick Byrd: Notable players

-Byrd has coached many players that have gone on to have very accomplished careers after their Belmont careers, including J.J.
+Byrd has coached many players that have gone on to have very successful careers after their Belmont careers, including J.J.
 Mann, the Ohio Valley Conference's Player of the Year, a first-team Academic All-American and the winningest player in Belmont history.
 He now plays for the German professional team Phoenix Hagen.

 Byrd also coached Ian Clark, NBA shooting guard.
 Clark was Associated Press All-America Honorable Mention, Naismith and Lou Henson National Player of the Year candidate, Lefty Driesell Defensive All-America, Mid-Major All-America, OVC co-Player of the Year, First Team All-OVC, OVC Defensive Player of the Year, OVC All-Tournament Team, Tennessee Sports Writers Association (TSWA) Men's Basketball Player of the Year all, among many other awards, all under the direction of Byrd.

 Byrd also coached Kerron Johnson who helped take the Belmont program to new heights, leading the Bruins to 102 victories, four regular season conference championships, three conference tournament championships and three consecutive NCAA Tournament appearances.
 Moreover, Johnson helped Belmont earn national Top 25 poll votes three straight seasons and the program's best NCAA Tournament seed - No. 11 - in 2013.
-This seed would later be matched by the 2018-19 squad.
+This seed would later be matched by the 2018–19 squad.